mongodb/specifications/source/gridfs/gridfs-spec.rst

     maxTimeMS: Int64 optional;

     /**
-     * The server normally times out idle cursors after an inactivity period (10 minutes)
+     * The server normally times out idle cursors after an inactivity period
      * to prevent excess memory use.
 Set this option to prevent that.
      */
     noCursorTimeout : Boolean optional;